metaplex-foundation/js/README.md

 ### updateNft

-The `updateNft` method accepts an `Nft` object and a set of parameter to update on the NFT.
+The `updateNft` method accepts an `Nft` object and a set of parameters to update on the NFT.
 It then returns a new `Nft` object representing the updated NFT.

 For instance, here is how you would change the on-chain name of an NFT.